California State Subsidy Profile

 21. Can adoptive parents ask to change an adoption assistance agreement?

 Adoptive parents may request a change in the adoption assistance agreement at any time.
 Adoptive parents may submit their request in person or in writing to the responsible public agency.
 No form is necessary to request a change in the adoption assistance agreement, however parents may be asked to complete the Reassessment Information form (AAP 3), which is available at http://www.dss.cahwnet.gov/cdssweb/entres/forms/English/AAP3.pdf

 22. What steps does a family go through to appeal an adoption assistance decision in California?

 An administrative law judge conducts fair hearings.
-The county representative will present the case for the change or denial of an increase and adoptive parents have an opportunity to present their information and evidence to substantiate the request for change.
+The county representative will present the case for the change or denial of an increase, and adoptive parents have an opportunity to present their information and evidence to substantiate the request for change.
 A ruling will be made and sent to parents.
-Fair hearings can be conducted over the phone if the adoptive parent lives in another state or is, for some reason, unable to attend in person.
+Fair hearings can be conducted over the phone if the adoptive parent lives in another state or is unable to attend in person.
 For more information, contact the State Hearings Division at 800-743-8525.